 Why is eKYC important for compliance? 🕵🏻♀🕵🏻

 Despite FinTech’s reputation for disruption, compliance is no less important in FinTech startups than it is in traditional financial institutions.
 As a reporting entity, regulated FinTech startups must strictly adhere to the rules and regulations as defined in AMLATFPUA by the central bank and must flag any account/person who provides a fake ID during the eKYC process to ensure that the platform remains safe for the financial institution and for its customers.

 How is eKYC benefiting the customer 🤔

-With the adoption of eKYC, customers no longer have to visit physical branches of financial institutions in any step of the process.
+With the adoption of eKYC in Malaysia, customers no longer have to visit physical branches of financial institutions in any step of the process.
 Now they can do everything through their device, from signup to making a transfer while still maintaining the same level of security without leaving the comfort of their homes.

 What is MoneyMatch’s position on eKYC?

 We have implemented eKYC from our inception and, without tooting our horn too much, we actually were the first to bring eKYC to Malaysia.
 With the introduction of this new technology, many companies such as Big Pay, Grab Wallet, and Boost are using it to give consumers a better and smoother user experience.
 So, you’re welcome. 😜